($1,373) Movers From Los Angeles, CA to Greensboro, NC

 When is the best time to move from Los Angeles to Greensboro?

-The best time to move from Los Angeles to Greensboro is during the transitional seasons of spring or fall, considering the summer highs of 89ºF and the winter lows of 30ºF in Greensboro.
+The best time to move from Los Angeles to Greensboro is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in Los Angeles.

 When is the cheapest time to move from Los Angeles to Greensboro?